Formula of Love: O+T=＜3: Release and promotion

 On October 20, 2021, during the group's sixth anniversary week, Twice held a livestreaming event titled H6me Party with 6nce, where they sang "Candy", an English song from the album dedicated to their fans.
 On October 24, JYP Entertainment released a mockumentary-style trailer featuring Twice members dressed up as scientists at the "Twice Love Lab".
-Twice released several concept photos to promote the album and its title track, "Scientist".
+Twice released several concept photos to promote the album and its lead single, "Scientist".
 In addition to these, teasers for the music video of "Scientist" were released days ahead of its release.
 Hours before the official release of Formula of Love: O+T=<3, the group went live on YouTube and V Live to discuss the making-of the album.